-Wednesday’s Prom concert featured a new work from James Macmillan, a setting of the Creed from the liturgy of the Mass.
+Wednesday’s Prom concert featured a new work from James MacMillan, a setting of the Creed from the liturgy of the Mass.
 Composers rarely set the Creed to music, not, i think, simply because it’s such a long & convoluted text (although it is, & this may also in part account for the dearth of contemporary Te Deums).
 What makes the Creed so different from the rest of the liturgy is its shift of emphasis away from God, focussing instead on oneself.
 “I believe” are its opening words, & all that follows embeds that personal belief into each of the facets that form the firmament of the Christian faith.
 So maybe its deep, direct expression of something so personal as faith may cause both composers & audiences to shy away from it.
 That’s a concert hall thesis; within the context of the actual liturgy, the same situation arguably arises as much from the fact it’s best to allow these words to come from the congregation rather than just the choir.
 But this Creed is a concert work; & that fact alone is perhaps cause for some celebration.
 Read more

 The next piece in my Lent series i’m including more as a curiosity than as a work i deeply admire.
-James Macmillan‘s St John Passion was composed in 2007 & premièred in April the following year.
-Macmillan structures the work in 10 movements, grouped into two parts; the first (movements I to IV) documents Christ’s arrest & trial, the second (movements V to X) his Crucifixion & death.
+James MacMillan‘s St John Passion was composed in 2007 & premièred in April the following year.
+MacMillan structures the work in 10 movements, grouped into two parts; the first (movements I to IV) documents Christ’s arrest & trial, the second (movements V to X) his Crucifixion & death.
 Two movements break from the unfolding narrative; VIII is a setting of the Reproaches & the final movement is an instrumental epilogue.

 Taken as a whole the work is, to be frank, downright weird — which is perhaps reason enough to find it at least interesting.
 Whatever else may be true of this piece, though, insincerity is not one of its faults; indeed, i’m not sure i’ve ever heard a composer try harder to produce something that compellingly lives up both to their own & others’ expectations, in addition to the not inconsiderable weight of tradition (& religious tradition at that).
-But in striving to create something utterly worthy, Macmillan ends up aggrandising every word of the text, resulting in an eccentric kind of melodrama, the protagonists of which too often become a clutch of musical ham actors (imagine Brendan Fraser attempting to convince in a film by Cecil B. DeMille).
+But in striving to create something utterly worthy, MacMillan ends up aggrandising every word of the text, resulting in an eccentric kind of melodrama, the protagonists of which too often become a clutch of musical ham actors (imagine Brendan Fraser attempting to convince in a film by Cecil B. DeMille).
 Everybody struts about, shouting & striking wildly exaggerated postures; the ‘baddies’ of the piece are obvious to the point of absurdity—Pilate could almost be twirling his moustache while sporting a maniacal grin.
-It’s exacerbated by Macmillan’s musical language, which on this occasion frequently sounds like a Walton/Turnage mashup with some John Stainer moments thrown in: “The Crucifixion of the Three Screaming Belshazzars” – or something like that.
+It’s exacerbated by MacMillan’s musical language, which on this occasion frequently sounds like a Walton/Turnage mashup with some John Stainer moments thrown in: “The Crucifixion of the Three Screaming Belshazzars” – or something like that.
 The attempts at grotesquery, liberally distributed throughout the work, are largely restricted to copious amounts of glissandi & wildly dissonant, ludicrously LOUD tutti eruptions, which can only be effective for so long, their returns diminishing rapidly; by the sixth movement (‘Christ’s garments divided’), the repeated downward glissandi in the choir seem irritating & awkwardly comic.
 Read more

-Today is Ash Wednesday, the first day of Lent, & throughout the next seven weeks, among other things, i’ll be featuring a selection of pieces suitable to the season.
-To begin, a recording of the world première of James Macmillan‘s anthem Domine non secundum peccata nostra, given by the choir of St John’s College, Cambridge.
-Directed by Andrew Nethsingha, the performance took place on Ash Wednesday last year, & also includes a solo violin, played here by Margaret Faultless.
+Today is Ash Wednesday, the first day of Lent, and throughout the next seven weeks, among other things, i’ll be featuring a selection of pieces suitable to the season.
+To begin, a recording of the world première of James MacMillan‘s anthem Domine non secundum peccata nostra, given by the choir of St John’s College, Cambridge.
+Directed by Andrew Nethsingha, the performance took place on Ash Wednesday last year, and also includes a solo violin, played here by Margaret Faultless.
 The piece is structured as a simple rondo, in which the refrain—heard three times—focusses on the essence of the text, words adapted from verse 10 of Psalm 103:

 Domine, non secundum peccata nostra quae fecimus nos, neque secundum iniquitates nostras retribuas nobis.